 2. Exposure therapy: This therapy involves the individual being exposed to physical sensations that come with his or her panic attacks in a safe environment and allows them to learn better coping techniques.
 For example, the individual may be asked to mimic or cause symptoms of panic, like holding his or her breath.
 This repeated exposure will help the individual shake their fears associated with these symptoms and gain control over his or her panic.

 3. Medication: Medication can be used to control or lessen symptoms related to panic disorder, but only temporarily—it does not resolve the issue.
 It is most effective when combined with other treatments, such as the aforementioned cognitive behavioral therapy and exposure therapy.
-The medications used to treat panic attacks and panic disorder include antidepressants, which work after taken for several weeks, and benzodiazepines, which take effect much more quickly.
+The medications used to treat panic attacks and panic disorder include antidepressants, which work after being taken for several weeks, and benzodiazepines, which take effect much more quickly.

 Start a Relationship with An Exceptional Counselor